 For Lewisham Homes

-We are an accredited London Living Wage employer, meaning that everyone working for us, or one of our contractors, is paid a minimum hourly wage of £10.75.
-This is the London allowance, and is significantly higher than the national minimum per hour for over 25s.
+We are an accredited London Living Wage employer, which is higher than the national minimum per hour for over 25s.
 We regularly review our terms of employment to ensure that they are fair, competitive and comply with relevant legislation.